anusha-murali/anusha-murali.github.io/HEAP_PQ/maxScore.md

    - By using a min-heap to maintain the top $k$ elements from `nums1`, we ensure that the sum of the selected `nums1` elements is maximized for the current `nums2` value.
    - If a better subset exists (with a larger sum of `nums1` elements for the same `nums2` value), the min-heap ensures that we always keep the largest possible sum.
 3. Maximizing the Score
-   - The score is the product of two terms: (1) The sum of the selected nums1 elements.
-(2)The minimum nums2 value in the subset.
+   - The score is the product of two terms: (1) The sum of the selected `nums1` elements and (2) the minimum `nums2` value in the subset.
    - By iterating through the sorted tuples and computing the score at each step, we ensure that we consider all possible subsets where the minimum `nums2` value is as large as possible.
    - The algorithm guarantees that the maximum score is found because: (1) It explores all possible values of the minimum `nums2` in a systematic way (from largest to smallest).
 (2) For each value of the minimum `nums2`, it maximizes the sum of the corresponding `nums1` elements.